 The Capstone

-In their senior year, Palma Scholars have the opportunity to pursue a year-long project of their choice, under the guidance of the Palma Scholars Program director.
-The students enjoy great latitude in the nature of that project, with options ranging from intense academic research to community-oriented initiatives to hands-on endeavors.
-Past Palma Scholars have pursued Capstone projects that saw them interning with a state congresswoman, learning jazz piano, developing a podcast, and building a sailboat.
+In their senior year Palma Scholars pursue a year-long project of their choice under the guidance of the Palma Scholars Program Director.
+Students enjoy great latitude in the nature of this project, with options ranging from intense academic research to community-oriented initiatives to hands-on endeavors.
+Past Palma Scholars have pursued Capstone projects that saw them creating jewelry out of microplastics to bring attention to marine waste, interning with a state congresswoman, learning jazz piano, developing a podcast, and building a sailboat.

 No Graduation Requirements

 Aside from the Palma Seminar and Capstone, Palma Scholars have no graduation requirements at Catlin Gabel.
-This affords them the opportunity to customize their course load, pursuing a set of classes that aligns with their personal goals and cultivates their intellectual passions.
+This affords them the opportunity to customize their course load and to pursue a set of classes that aligns with their personal goals and cultivates their intellectual passions.
 While college admission requirements and course-specific prerequisites still play a part in the decision-making process, this grants Palma Scholars more control over their educational journey.

-The Palma Scholars cohort participates in 4-to-7-day summer program retreats, focused on a project or initiative that relates to that year’s Palma Seminar work.
-The retreat is an opportunity for authentic hands-on learning, while also gifting the students and program director with quality time together.
-Most recently the cohort traveled to Clarksdale, Mississippi to experience the Deep South, looking into blues, the civil rights movement, and criminal justice, while also volunteering at Habitat for Humanity.
-Other retreats have included traveling to Eastern Oregon to experience living and working on a ranch and to Vancouver, BC to examine firsthand the impact of the 2012 Winter Olympics.
+The Palma Scholars cohort participates in a 4-to-7-day spring retreat, focused on a project or initiative that relates to that year’s Palma Seminar work.
+The retreat is an opportunity for authentic hands-on learning, while also providing the students and program director quality time together.
+Most recently, the cohort visited New York where they volunteered at a wetland preserve, hiked in Hudson Valley, and toured historical and cultural sites in New York City.
+This was followed by a one-week intensive service project back in Portland.
+Other retreats have included traveling to Louisiana to learn about the impact of climate change; Mississippi to experience the Deep South’s blues, civil rights movement, and criminal justice, while also volunteering for Habitat for Humanity; Eastern Oregon to experience living and working on a ranch; and Vancouver, BC to examine firsthand the impact of the 2010 Winter Olympics.

 Leadership Development